 Venture capital is incompatible with innovation

 Venture capital in its current form and deployment, steeped in investor socialism is by economic principle incompatible with finding the outliers of innovation.
-Simply because the macro-economics of (disruptive) innovation and socialism are.
+Simply because the macro-economics of outlier innovation and stifling socialism are.

 Russian roulette with public trust